-9 We recognize that the parties' discussions and subsequent agreement with FCM constitute, in a sense, extrinsic evidence beyond their initial oral agreement to give each pre-embryo a chance at life.
+&lt;sup>7 We recognize that the parties' discussions and subsequent agreement with FCM constitute, in a sense, extrinsic evidence beyond their initial oral agreement to give each pre-embryo a chance at life.
 Nonetheless, we observe that the parol evidence rule does not bar our consideration of those additional indicia of the parties' understanding because the rule "prohibits the admission of evidence of prior or contemporaneous oral agreements, or prior written agreements, whose effect is to add to, vary, modify, or contradict the terms of a writing which the parties intend to be a final, complete, and exclusive statement of their agreement."
 11 WILLISTON ON CONTRACTS § 33:1 (4th Ed., May 2023 Update) (emphasis added).
 It is also true, of course, that we may consider extrinsic evidence in interpreting the terms of an agreement only when those terms are sufficiently ambiguous.
-Credible Behav.
-Health, Inc. v.
+Credible Behavioral Health, Inc. v.
 Johnson, 466 Md.
 380, 394 (2019).
 Yet, we always consider the language of an agreement "in context" with particular reference to "the contract's character, purpose, and the facts and circumstances of the parties at the time of execution."
-Id. (quoting Ocean Petrol.
-Co. v.
+Id. (quoting Ocean Petroleum Co. v.
 Yanek, 416 Md.
 74, 88 (2010)).
 As we explain above, we consider this extrinsic evidence only in response to Joshua's argument that the agreement to "give all of the embryos a chance at life" "no matter what" was limited to the parties' understanding that they would be raising children together.

-in the case."); see also Braude v.
-Robb, 255 Md.
-App.
-383, 401-02 (2022) (""[W]hen parties disagree as to the existence or terms of an oral agreement, their conduct and intentions may be employed to determine any ambiguous and unknown provisions of the contract.") (quoting Son v.
-Margolius, Mallios, Davis, Rider & Tomar, 114 Md.
-App.
-190, 213 (1997), rev'd in part on other grounds, 349 Md.
-441 (1998)).
+(1997)).
 Indeed, Jocelyn described how the couple consistently communicated their mutual understanding to FCM before commencing with the process.
-She observed that the parties told FCM explicitly that their pre-embryos were not to be used for "quality control and training purposes" because "we wanted to protect the sanctity of life[.]"
-Jocelyn emphasized that upon the death or incompetence of either party, that "[o]ne of the options was to destroy, which was absolutely out of the question" and that the parties chose the second option, as reflected in the FCM Contract, that "the other party would have the sole right to use the embryo[.]"
-She explained that they did so because of their discussion that "no matter what, our embryos would be used" and that "in the event that anything happened to either one of us, no matter what, the other person would then be responsible for that life that we created[.]"10
+She observed that the parties explicitly told FCM that their embryos were not to be used for "quality control and training purposes" because "we wanted to protect the sanctity of life[.]"
+Jocelyn emphasized that upon the death or incompetence of either party, that "one of the options was to destroy, which was absolutely out of the question" and that the parties chose the second option, as reflected in the FCM Contract, that "the other party would have the sole right to use the embryo[.]"
+She explained that they did so because of their discussion that "no matter what, our embryos would be used" and that "in the event that anything happened to either one of us, no matter what, the other person would then be responsible for that life that we created[.]"